gjoseph/term-color/README.md

 * set color based on hash of current directory
 * save colors per directory
 * running the tool in your PS1 (or in PROMPT_COMMAND) should let it automatically change the color if reaching a "saved" directory
+* reset all windows/tabs in one go (possible in original AppleScript script and Terminal.app)

 Kudos:
 ---------